 The Slow Melt uses chocolate as the thick, delicious lens through which to explore the world—from flavor and physiology to chemistry and conservation, from global markets and gender to climate change, social justice and beyond—highlighting the people, places and processes behind this $100 billion industry.
 By better understanding chocolate, we can better appreciate it, more easily identify what we love, and support the makers and producers that create those kinds of bars.
 Guests include farmers, conservationists, manufacturers, tasting experts, scientists, social justice advocates, chocolate purveyors and, of course, award-winning chocolate makers.

-The 23-minute program launched on January 27, 2017, and is distributed biweekly through traditional podcast channels, as well as through the Public Radio Exchange.
+The program launched in January 2017 and is distributed biweekly through traditional podcast channels, as well as through the Public Radio Exchange, reaching listeners in over 82 countries.
 The program is written and hosted by Simran Sethi, a journalist, former visiting scholar at the University of West Indies’ Cocoa Research Centre, and the author of Bread, Wine, Chocolate: The Slow Loss of Foods We Love, named one of the best food books of 2016 by Smithsonian.
 The show is produced by Shawn Corey Campbell and edited by Sáša Woodruff, with production assistance from Katie Ranke.

-Simran Sethi is the host, writer and creator of The Slow Melt.
+Simran Sethi is the host, writer and creator of The Slow Melt and editor of the Makers Series.
 Named the environmental “messenger” by Vanity Fair, Simran is a journalist and educator focused on food and social change.
 She is the author of Bread, Wine, Chocolate: The Slow Loss of Foods We Love, a book about the story of changes in food and agriculture told through bread, wine, chocolate, coffee and beer.
-She is based in Denver, CO, and is currently eating obscene amounts of small-batch chocolate in the name of “research.”
+She is currently eating obscene amounts of small-batch chocolate in the name of “research.”

 Shawn Corey Campbell is the producer of The Slow Melt.
 He was strolling down the street minding his own business, when the public radio van pulled up, candy was offered, and a 25-year ride through the world of public broadcasting began.
 His long audio trip began with a flirtation with commercial radio, followed by stints at Alaska Public Radio and NPR in DC and LA.
 Now, he pushes faders in California at KPCC.
 The Slow Melt induces guilt over his love of Whoppers, but he likes good chocolate, too.

 Sáša Woodruff is the editor of The Slow Melt.
-She has reported, produced and edited for major news outlets, including NPR, Public Radio International and American Public Media, for more than two decades.
-An avid cook and baker, she was named a 2016 Viner of the Year by the Taste Awards for her six-second films documenting her European food adventures.
+She is the news director at Boise State Public Radio, and has reported, produced and edited for major news outlets, including NPR, Public Radio International and American Public Media, for more than two decades.
+She was named a 2016 Viner of the Year by the Taste Awards for her films documenting her European food adventures.
 When she’s not shooting video or editing audio, you’ll find her in the garden or making strudel dough from scratch.
 Also, dark chocolate, please.

 Kim Hawley is the creator of The Slow Melt website and logo.
-An editor, web designer and photographer dedicated to sustainable food systems, she worked with Simran on Bread, Wine, Chocolate and believes in telling the stories of food and the people who grow it.
-Kim now helps small businesses grow their brands through website development.
-Based in Lee’s Summit, MO, she enjoys anything made by Askinosie Chocolate.
+A writer, editor, web designer and photographer dedicated to sustainable food systems, she worked with Simran on Bread, Wine, Chocolate and believes in telling the stories of food and the people who grow it.
+Kim founded Strength Through Story, an organization focused on supporting maternal mental health.
+Based outside of Kansas City, she enjoys anything made by Askinosie Chocolate.